go1dfish/politic-bot/README.md

 ## Requirements

  * A reddit account capable of posting/commenting without captchas
-   * A multi-reddit named "monitored" that contains the subs to be mirrored/monitored for removals
+   * (optional) All multi-reddits on the account are used to find topical posts
  * Two subreddits the account has mod priviledges for
    * Both subreddits should have link flair enabled
    * A mirror subreddit like /r/POLITIC